Active transport and cluster formation on 2D networks: Introduction

 Studies of transport on inhomogeneous topological networks (graphs with nodes and edges, no distances) revealed an interesting phenomenology.
 E.g. non-interacting particles performing a random walk exhibit an inhomogeneous density distribution on the nodes \cite{noh_rw_network}, while inclusion of an attractive zero range interaction even allows the particles to aggregate and form a condensate, corresponding to nodes containing a finite fraction of particles \cite{noh_netw_intpart}.
 These results show that the structure of a transport network strongly influences transport properties.
 In order to model active transport on actin filament networks, it is therefore necessary to consider realistic network structures.

 For many biological processes, concentration gradients are crucial.
 One example is the aggregation of proteins inside the cell or in the cell membrane.
-Clusters of aggregated proteins can be observed and characterized experimentally for example by fluorescence microscopy.
+Clusters of aggregated proteins can be observed and characterized experimentally for example by high resolution fluorescence microscopy \cite{sieber_memb_prot}.
 In some cases these clusters are essential for cell functionality but they can also lead to dysfunctions or even apoptosis.
+In yeast cell membranes for example one observes the aggregation of Erd2p-receptors which can promote the internalization of toxins \cite{schmitt}.
+Most recent works on membrane protein aggregation considered an attractive interaction between proteins as source for (reversible) aggregation \cite{memb_prot_clusters,sieber_memb_prot,gil_memb_prot}.
+For this kind of particle dynamics, the resulting clusters are governed by a well defined size scale.

-In yeast cell membranes for example one observes the aggregation of Erd2p-receptors which can promote the internalisation of toxins \cite{schmitt}.
-The existence of a quasi ~two-dimensional irregular actin filament network beneath the membrane \cite{alberts,actin_patches} suggests a jamming mechanism of vesicles prior exocytosis, resulting in clusters of receptors on the membrane surface.
-The limits of resolution in optical microscopy \cite{methods} do not allow the localization of single receptors.
-By contrast the size of larger particle aggregates can in principle be given with relatively high precision.
+Jamming in vesicular transport may yield an alternative aggregation mechanism of proteins.
+Vesicles, transported on different filaments can block each other at filament crossing points, inducing queuing of vesicles.
+The existence of a quasi ~two-dimensional irregular actin filament network beneath the membrane \cite{alberts,actin_patches} suggests jamming of vesicles prior exocytosis, resulting in receptor clusters on the membrane surface.
+In this case large scale features of cluster distributions can vary from diffusion limited aggregation.
+The limits of resolution in optical microscopy \cite{methods} do not allow to distinguish clustered single receptors.
+By contrast the size of larger particle aggregates can in principle be given with relatively high precision \cite{sieber_memb_prot}.
 Therefore it is useful to relate the cluster size distribution with microscopic transport mechanisms by means of theoretical modelling.

 In this work we propose a model for active transport of extended hard-core particles (corresponding to vesicles) on a two-dimensional randomly disordered network embedded in a diffusive environment.
 The model is motivated by intracellular transport on submembranal networks, we therefore adapt the model parameters to this reference system.
 We check particle configurations in order to identify the formation of clusters and investigate cluster size distributions.
-The results are compared with a regular network in diffusive environment and a diffusive system without network where attractive particle-particle interactions promote cluster formation similiar to a van der Waals gas.
-The main focus will be on robust properties of clusters that serve as criteria to discriminate between different microscopic dynamics.
+The results are compared with a regular network in diffusive environment and a diffusive system without network where attractive particle-particle interactions promote cluster formation.
+The main focus will be on robust properties of clusters that serve as criteria to discriminate between different microscopic aggregation dynamics.